Most life changes go through three major steps.

 I list out those traits and behaviors and basic steps, and then I try to live out as many of them as I can, making them into my normal behavior.
 Some of them are small habits and specific things to do, which I can handle with checklists or to-do lists until they become completely second nature.
-Others are more behavioral changes, and with regards to those, I use the systems described in the book Triggers.

 For example, what does a financially successful person do each day?

 They don’t spend money on foolish and frivolous things without some forethought.
 That’s a behavioral change I can always work on.